 Lulu Yan, chief executive of Good Gout Asia, said the company has seen growing consumer demand for healthy snacks.
 Since launching in China five months ago, Yan said Good Gout is becoming increasingly popular with Chinese consumers.

 Brand exposure has exceeded 170 million and the online click-through rate for the main product promoted has exceeded the industry average rate, and the conversion rate from offline activity has reached 28%.

 We can help you with finding a distributor in China but also selling on Chinese eCommerce platforms, improve your branding, create a mini-program and manage your social media campaign

-- You can also read our full article Strategic Guide to Export Food Brands in China
+- You can also read our full article Strategic Guide to Export Food to China